-Criteria JORC Code explanation Commentary sample preparation • If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
+Criteria JORC Code explanation Commentary sample preparation remaining core is left in the core trays. • If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 Standard soil, rock chip samples, and channel samples.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Samples from Espiritu were sent to the LAC y Asociados Cia.
+Surface and drill core samples from Espiritu were sent to the LAC y Asociados Cia.
 Ltda.
 Sample Preparation Facility in Cuenca, Ecuador for sample preparation.
-The standard sample preparation for drill core samples (Code PRP-910) is: Drying the sample, crushing to size fraction 70% <2mm and splitting the sample to a 250g portion by riffle or Boyd rotary splitter.
-The 250g sample is then pulverised to >85% passing 75 microns and then split into two 50g pulp samples.
+The standard sample preparation for drill core samples (Code PRP-910) is: Drying the sample, crushing to size fraction 70% &lt;2mm and splitting the sample to a 250g portion by riffle or Boyd rotary splitter.
+The 250g sample is then pulverised to &gt;85% passing 75 microns and then split into two 50g pulp samples.
 Then one of the pulp samples was sent to the MS Analytical Laboratory in Vancouver (Unit 1, 20120 102nd Avenue, Langley, BC V1M 4B4, Canada) for gold and base metal analysis.
-The sample preparation is carried out according to industry standard practices using highly appropriate sample preparation techniques.
-Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
+The sample preparation is carried out according to industry standard practices using highly appropriate Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples. sample preparation techniques.
 Sunstone used an industry standard QAQC programme involving Certified Reference Materials "standards" and blank samples, which were introduced in the assay batches.
 Standards (Certified Reference Materials) or analytical blanks were submitted at a rate of 1 in 28 samples.
 Field duplicates were also taken at a rate of approximately 1 in 28 samples.
 The check or duplicate assay results are reported along with the sample assay values in the final analysis report.
 Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
-For channel sampling within trenches, the routine sample procedure is to take consecutive samples over approximately 1m lengths .
-Whether sample sizes are appropriate to the grain size of the material being sampled. • Sample sizes are considered to be appropriate for the style of sampling undertaken and the grainsize of the material, and correctly represent the style and type of mineralisation at the exploration stage.
+For diamond core, the routine sample procedure is to always take the half/quarter core to the right of the orientation line (looking down hole) or the cut line (in cases where the orientation line was not reliable).
+For channel sampling within trenches, the routine sample procedure is to take consecutive samples over approximately 1m lengths Whether sample sizes are appropriate to the grain size of the material being sampled. • Sample sizes are considered to be appropriate for the style of sampling undertaken and the grainsize of the material, and correctly represent the style and type of mineralisation at the exploration stage.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 Sunstone uses a fire assay gold technique for Au assays (FAS-111) and a four acid multi element technique (IMS-230) for a suite of 48 elements.
 FAS-111 involves Au by Fire Assay on a 30-gram aliquot, fusion and atomic absorption spectroscopy (AAS) at trace levels.
 IMS-20 is considered a near total 4 acid technique using a 20g aliquot followed by multi-element analysis by ICP-AES/MS at ultra-trace levels.
-This analysis technique is considered suitable for this style of mineralisation. • For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Handheld XRF data are used as a guide to areas of potential mineralisation and samples from these areas are sent for laboratory analysis as described above.
-Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-Standards, blanks and duplicates are inserted ~1/28 samples.
-The values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
-The check sampling results are monitored, and performance issues are communicated to the laboratory if necessary.
+This analysis technique is considered suitable for this style of mineralisation.
+For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Handheld XRF data are used as a guide to areas of potential mineralisation and samples from these areas are sent for laboratory analysis as described above.
+Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory) • Standards, blanks and duplicates are inserted $\sim 1/28$ samples.
+The values of the standards range from low